 The St John Vianney Library is a friendly and inviting space, designed to meet the students’ recreational reading needs as well as providing a variety of resources to support and enhance the curriculum.

-The library is also open during Recess twice a week to allow students additional time to exchange books, read, draw, play games and Lego.
+The library is also open during Lunch or Recess twice a week to allow students additional time to exchange books, read, draw, play games and Lego.
 A craft group is available at this time for senior students.
 During the winter terms, a morning reading club is run once a week where students and their family members are invited into the library from 8.30am to read quietly.

 Each year the library celebrates the Children’s Book Council of Australia’s Book Week, with activities and competitions based around the short-listed books.
 Students and staff celebrate Book Week by dressing up as favourite book characters and inviting family members and grandparents to share the fun.